szentesik/ict_assistant_single_turn_evaluation/README.md

 3. Include both the question and accurate ground truth
 4. Run `promptfoo eval` to verify the new test case

-## License

-This project is part of a coursework assignment for ICT Assistant evaluation.

 ## References